BaderLab/GenomeClinic-PGX/README.md

 If you possess an https certificate and would like to use only https routes, the server is set up so that you can easily configure it for this purpose.
 It will automatically redirect all incoming http traffic to a secure https connection.
 This behaviour is toggled with a single command, however it requires you provide it with a key and crt file as well.

-`node webapp.js -https -key path/to/key -crt path/to/crt`
+`node webapp.js --https --key path/to/key --crt path/to/crt`

 The server by default operates on ports 80 and 443 (for https traffic).
 You can modify this with the `--httpsport` and `--httpport` commands followed by the desired port number.
 We do not recommend you to use non standard ports, unless you must.
 For a complete list of options run